dirksm/vagrant-lamp-stack/README.md

 * makes the box accessable by the host at IP ```192.168.33.22```
 * syncs the current folder with ```/var/www/html``` inside the box (permanently, in both directions)
 * automatically perform all the commands in bootstrap.sh directly after setting up the box for the first time
-* fixes the missing mcrypt error in phpmyadmin

 bootstrap.sh holds your chosen password and your chosen project folder name and does this: